 \subsection{Fine-grained Few-shot Classification}

-To further investigate the impact of the proposed method, we compare \genie{} with other text-based data augmentation techniques across four distinct fine-grained datasets within a $20$-way, $1$-shot classification setting.
-We employ the pretrained DinoV2 ViT-G \cite{oquab2023dinov2} backbone as a feature extractor to derive features from training images.
+To further investigate the impact of the proposed method, we compare \genie{} with other text-based data augmentation techniques across four distinct fine-grained datasets in a $20$-way, $1$-shot classification setting.
+We employ the pre-trained DINOV2 ViT-G \citep{oquab2023dinov2} backbone as a feature extractor to derive features from training images.
 Subsequently, an SVM classifier is trained on these features, and we report the Top-$1$ accuracy of the model on the test set.

-\textbf{Datasets:} We assess our method on several datasets: Food101 \cite{food101} with $101$ classes of various foods, CUB200 \cite{Wah11thecaltech-ucsd} with $200$ bird species classes, Cars196 \cite{carsdataset} with $196$ car model classes, and FGVC-Aircraft \cite{aircraft} with $41$ aircraft manufacturer classes.
-Further details on each dataset can be found in Appendix~\ref{sec:finegrain}.
+\textbf{Datasets:} We assess our method on several datasets: Food101 \citep{food101} with $101$ classes of foods, CUB200~\citep{Wah11thecaltech-ucsd} with $200$ bird species classes, Cars196 \citep{carsdataset} with $196$ car model classes, and FGVC-Aircraft \citep{aircraft} with $41$ aircraft manufacturer classes.
+We provide detailed information around fine-grained datasets in Table~\ref{tab:appendix_transfer_dset_details}.
 The reported metric is the average Top-$1$ accuracy over $100$ episodes.
 Each episode involves sampling $20$ classes and $1$-shot from the training set, with the final model evaluated on the respective test set.

 \textbf{Implementation Details:} We enhance the basic prompt by incorporating the superclass name for the fine-grained dataset: ``A photo of a $ {<}\texttt{target class} {>}$, a type of $ {<}\texttt{superclass} {>}$".
 For instance, in the \textit{food} dataset and the \textit{burger} class, our prompt reads: ``A photo of a \textit{burger}, a type of \textit{food}."
 No additional augmentation is used for generative methods in this context.
-We generate $19$ samples for both cases of our method and baseline with weak augmentation.
+We generate $19$ samples for both cases of our method and also the baseline with weak augmentation.